Condensation

 External Condensation On Windows

 This can be greatly reduced by talking to your local Weatherglaze Windows company and getting proper advice.
-There are many times when we get calls from customers who get condensation on the outside of their new triple-glazed windows.
+There are many times when we get calls from customers who get condensation on the outside of their new double and triple-glazed windows.
 We can assure you that this is not a fault in the glass or your new windows.
 This is a sure sign your windows are working and doing the job they are supposed to be doing.
 Moisture is condensing on the cold surface outside because it’s way below the dew point.
 This normally goes away within a short period in the morning as the day heats up.
 The amount of moisture in the air varies at different times of the year, so nothing to worry about when you see condensation on the external pane of your glazed unit.

 condensation